aenix-io/cozystack-website/content/en/docs/concepts.md

 By default there is `tenant-root` with a set of services like `etcd`, `ingress`, `monitoring`.
 You can create create another tenant namespace `tenant-foo` inside of `tenant-root` and even more `tenant-bar` inside of `tenant-foo`.

-Let's see what will happen when you run Kubernetes and Postgres under `tenant-bar` namesapce.
+Let's see what will happen when you run Kubernetes and Postgres under `tenant-bar` namespace.

 Since `tenant-bar` does not have its own cluster services like `ingress`, and `monitoring`, the applications will use the cluster services of the parent tenant.
 This in turn means: